⚡ Local Proxy · Telemetry Evidence Layer · Linux / WSL2

 AI CLI sends.

+Your AI coding tools send more than your prompts.
 Frank Infinity sits between supported AI CLIs and their upstream APIs.
 It separates real model traffic from telemetry, blocks or stubs known tracking, strips fingerprinting headers, and captures an evidence log of what actually left your machine.

 Traffic classification